deletedcu/angular-demo/lectures/day-3/angular-packages.md

 Work with a partner for the following activity.

-Choose one partner's computer to start with, and that partner will be the first driver.
+Choose one partner's computer to start with — that partner will be the first driver.

 Create a new project with `ng new`.

 Find as many of the packages above as possible in your new project.
-Make sure to note where you find the reference to the package (file and line number).
+Make sure to note where you find the reference to the package (include the file and line number).

-Now that you have found some packages in your project, try to import as many as possible and integrate them into your project.
+Now that you've found some packages, try to import as many as possible and integrate them into your project.
 Feel free to use previous lessons as a resource, but avoid copying-and-pasting.

 Make sure you switch drivers halfway through.